-Finnegan’s Wake 212.30-4.
+Finnegans Wake 212.30-4.
 First published in May 1939.

 This extract lives up to the book’s reputation for being impenetrable – would it help to point out there are coded references to Archbishop Narcissus Marsh, and Marsh’s friend Henry Dodwell, the philosopher and theologian?

-As Anthony Burgess said in his essay about Finnegan’s Wake, “Need one go so far in digging out strata of meaning?
+As Anthony Burgess said in his essay about Finnegans Wake, “Need one go so far in digging out strata of meaning?
 Only if one wishes to; Finnegans Wake is a puzzle, just as a dream is a puzzle, but the puzzle element is less important than the thrust of the narrative and the shadowy majesty of the characters.”
 But let’s try.

-Narcissus Marsh lived to see Swift “recant Vanity Fair”: Swift was made Dean of St Patrick’s in 1713, an event that curtailed his time in London where he had been deeply immersed in its literary world.
+Narcissus Marsh lived (barely) long enough to see Swift “recant Vanity Fair”.
+Swift was made Dean of St Patrick’s in 1713, an event that curtailed his time in London where he had been deeply immersed in its literary world.
 “Vanity Fair” refers to worldly frivolity and ostentation, a metaphor taken from Bunyan’s allegory Pilgrim’s Progress in which the Pilgrim visits a town called Vanity which holds a perpetual fair.
-Marsh and Swift had clashed over Marsh’s Library in 1707.
-There are also possible links with the Liffey: Esther Vanhomrigh lived in Celbridge and Narcissus Marsh had a house in Leixlip, both down-river from Clane.
+Marsh and Swift had clashed over Marsh’s Library in 1707, the year Esther Vanhomrigh met Swift.
+The time from 1714 to 1723 might well be called Esteryear(s): Swift, “Stella” and “Vanessa” were all living in Ireland in that period.